Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

 In this post I'll be focussing on automatons with 2D grids and transition functions that operate on Moore neighbourhoods.

-# Let's get too it
+# Let's get to it
 The first thing we should do is decide on how to represent our grid.

 Let's define our types: